-Delta CAD usually begins ratio studies in late January or early February, with all sales reports being compiled by school district.
+Delta CAD usually begins ratio studies in late January or early February, with all sales reports being compiled by school district, then by neighborhoods and classification of improvements.
 Within the boundaries of the districts, the ratios are analyzed to identify comparable neighborhoods.
 Outliers and questions that were not identified in the field are reviewed and analyzed.
 Field cards indicating the results of field inspections of the sold properties are available for each individual sale to further aid in making decisions regarding outliers.